-The impact of the pandemic and social justice movements on North-South research partnerships, hosted by Alexander Wooley (AidData)
+The impact of the pandemic and social justice movements on North-South research partnerships, organised by Alexander Wooley (AidData)

 17:00 – 18:00

-Think tanks and the power of imagination, hosted by Soapbox
+Think tanks and the power of imagination, organised by Soapbox

 In many ways, the role for think tanks is to map the pathways to a different future.
 Evidence is vital to this process – but it takes a leap of imagination to first of all ask ‘what if’.
 It takes imagination to explore big challenges from new and different perspectives.
 And it takes imagination to think about life in a different timeframe – or different place.